philornot/WszystkiegoNajlepszegoDawid/README.md

 # Wszystkiego Najlepszego Dawid

-A birthday Android app that reveals a gift on August 24, 2025, at exactly 8:24 AM Warsaw time.
+A birthday Android app that reveals a gift on a desired date.

 ## Overview